Gluten Free Cheerios

 We’ve tried every alternative, gluten-free, O-shaped cereal we can find, but none of them taste anything like real Cheerios.
 So, my girl has spent eight years wistfully watching her younger siblings enjoy their Honey Nut Cheerios™ (her favorite), lamenting her glutenless lot in life.
 (Yes, I know there are greater challenges in the world, but give the gluten-free girly her props.
 We all have our favorite foods that we’d be sad to give up.)

-So imagine her giddiness when she found out that Cheerios was making all five Cheerios varieties gluten-free.
+So imagine her giddiness when she found out that Cheerios was making.
 And then imagine MY giddiness when Cheerios invited me to try them out and write about the experience.
 JOY JOY JOY in our house!

 We already knew we loved Cheerios—the question was, “Would the gluten-free ones taste the same?”
 Well, that question was immediately answered when my daughter ripped open the box of Honey Nut Cheerios, shoveled a handful into her mouth, and exclaimed, “They’re JUST like I remember!”